BOOK YOUR WORKSHOP TODAY

 Ritual and the Magic Layer of Consciousness

-- reality is relational, not separate
+- reality is relational

-- symbols are alive
+- symbols feel alive

-- communication is immediate and energetic
+- communication is energetic and immediate

-- intention is felt more than spoken
+- intention is sensed more than articulated

 Why Ritual Matters Here